Immigration Law Directory of Attorneys

 Certification in Immigration Law

-Several states allow attorneys to become certified as specialist in immigration law.
+Several states allow attorneys to become certified as a specialist in immigration law.
 Under the bar rules in certain states, a board certified tax lawyer earns the right to advertise himself or herself as a specialist in the field of immigration law.

 - State Bar of California Board of Legal Specialization - Immigration Law: California attorneys may become certified in immigration law.
 These attorneys must show they have practiced at least five years, dedicating a certain percentage of their practice to immigration law.
 They must pass a test and meet other requirements.